Hodapp87/OpenNI2_Wrapper/README.md

 OpenNI2_Wrapper
 ===============

-This - so far - is a C interface to the OpenNI2 libraries (also on github as https://github.com/OpenNI/OpenNI2).
+This is a C interface to the OpenNI2 libraries (also on github as https://github.com/OpenNI/OpenNI2).
 It targets versions 2.1.
 This should also be usable via clean C as well (i.e. if you are building C code with a C++ compiler).

+This also includes Python wrappers of that same interface, based on cffi (https://pypi.python.org/pypi/cffi).
+This is still even more of a work-in-progress than the C wrappers.
+Look in openni2_cffi.py.

 Usage & documentation notes:
 * openni2_wrapper.h contains all function prototypes of interest.